Pomarancha12/Pomarancha12/README.md

 **❤️ I'm passionate about creating cool projects.**
 _________________________________________________

-The most interesting cases was when I worked in questrooms market place and we started new direction in quarantined period - online-quests.
+The most interesting cases was when I worked in escape rooms market place and we started new direction in quarantined period - online escape games.
-- This is our web-application with online-quests: https://questgames.qeng.org/
+- This is our web-application with online games: https://questgames.qeng.org/
-- This is free and not confidential corporative online-quest: https://viyar.qeng.org/.

-It was a great challenge to develope a new product in one month with team less than 10 persons.
+It was a really great challenge to develope a new product in one month with team less than 10 persons.

 _________________________________________________